Does this test have other names?

 Aspirin poisoning can happen in children, but it's less common now because the medicine

 is packaged in child-resistant containers.
-Also aspirin can cause Reye syndrome in
+Aspirin can cause Reye syndrome in children

-children and teens.
-Reye syndrome is a potentially life-threatening condition, so
+Reye syndrome is a potentially life-threatening condition, so aspirin should never

-Aspirin poisoning is still a concern, because some teens and adults take too much
+Aspirin poisoning is still a concern because some teens and adults take too much aspirin

 Severe salicylate intoxication can be fatal.
-Taking too much aspirin, for example,
+For example, taking too much aspirin

 overwhelms your body's usual means of protection against poisoning.
 Your system may